ellisp/blog-source/_posts/2023-06-24-weighted-percentiles.md

 This interesting paper came out recently: [A test of the predictive validity of relative versus absolute income for self-reported health and well-being in the United States](https://www.demographic-research.org/volumes/vol48/26/), by David Brady, Michaela Curran and Richard Carpiano.
 It uses a large sample of longitudinal data to exploit between-individual and within-individual (across time) variation in absolute and relative income to explore which one is more associated with well-being.
 Seems that in the USA, relative income is more important.

 "Relative income" here is defined as your position (percentile rank) in the national distribution of incomes in a particular year.
 The average relative income should be 50 by definition.
 I noticed that the mean percentile reported in table A.1 was 57, not 50, which led to this [slightly confusing (for me, anyway) exchange on Twitter](https://twitter.com/ellis2013nz/status/1671996132757757953).
-It sparked my interest in a broader question - what is the relationship between weighted and unweighted percentile rank when using survey data?
+It sparked my interest in a broader question, not really related to the paper itself - what is the relationship between weighted and unweighted percentile rank when using survey data?

 ## Weighted percentile rank